Home Buying

 Stamp duty for first home buyers in SA

-The SA Government offers stamp duty concessions for contracts that were entered from 15 June 2023 onwards.
-First home buyers may be eligible for relief if you are buying:
+The SA Government offers stamp duty relief for eligible first home buyers for contracts entered into from 15 June 2023 onwards.
+Stamp duty relief is not available for established homes but first home buyers may be eligible for relief when buying:

 • A new home (including a house, flat, unit, townhouse or apartment)